-Section 38.1, "Managing Binding Component Policies"
+- Section 39.1, "Managing Binding Component Policies" - Section 39.2, "Publishing Web Services to the UDDI Registry"

 - Oracle SOA Suite does not support multiple bindings for service or reference binding components (for example, specifying both SOAP 1.1 and SOAP 1.2 in the composite.xml file).
 Support is only provided for a single Web service binding per service or reference.
 If you specify multiple bindings, remove all but one and redeploy your SOA composite application. - The only type of binding component to which you can attach a policy is a Web service.
 If you click the Policies tab for another type of binding component, such as a JCA adapter, ADF-BC service, or EJB service, the following message is displayed: